PolymathNetwork/polymath.js-deprecated/README.md

 - `yarn start` to run babel to compile the source code and have it watching for updates (leave this terminal open)
 - `yarn serve-poly-docs`

 To build the docs run `yarn build-poly-docs`.
+Make sure when you make edits, you rebuild the docs so they are added in!

 ## Contributing